Fully updated in May ’23 – Below you’ll find the updated ticket prices and information for 2023.

 This post may contain affiliate links, and I might earn a small commission at no additional cost to you.
 For more info, click here.

-General Info on how to reach Dominica by Boat
+General Info on How to Reach Dominica by Boat

 The ferry is operated by the French Company L’express des Iles, which offers several trip-packages depending on the weekday you’ll be travelling, as well as on how much flexibility you want in your schedule.